micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 ## Project Description

-The multi-agent system (prototype) developed in the publication [Agentic AI Developer Certification: LangGraph-Orchestrated Research Assistant for Ready Tensor](https://app.readytensor.ai/publications/agentic-ai-developer-certification-langgraph-orchestrated-research-assistant-for-ready-tensor-IQBETLgAsJ9X) has been transformed into a production-grade AI application — tested, safe, user-ready, and portfolio-worthy (into a production-ready application that meets professional software standards).
+The multi-agent system (prototype) developed in the publication [Agentic AI Developer Certification: LangGraph-Orchestrated Research Assistant for Ready Tensor](https://app.readytensor.ai/publications/agentic-ai-developer-certification-langgraph-orchestrated-research-assistant-for-ready-tensor-IQBETLgAsJ9X)  allows users, such as Ready Tensor Users or Developers, to compare the content of two select scientific publications, side-by-side using natural language queries, LangChain, LangGraph, and OpenAI APIs.
+The objective of this project is to take this existing agentic AI system to the next level, making it ready for real-world use, transforming this into a production-grade AI application — tested, safe, user-ready, and portfolio-worthy (into a production-ready AI application that meets professional software standards), having enclosing:
+- A clean web interface where users get suggestions in real time and download outputs of the application;
+- A clear visual cues for improvement areas (titles, tags, summaries, etc.);
+- A basic input validation and guardrails to avoid unsafe responses;
+- Handle errors gracefully for invalid or unsupported submissions;
+- A basic deployment wrapper using Streamlit ?

 Thus, the objective of this project is to make ready the existing agentic AI system (multi-agent system) for real-world use by enhancing it with capabilities such as
-_Production Readiness (Transform the prototype into a robust, deployable system), _Quality Assurance_ (Implement comprehensive testing strategies for multi-agent workflows), _Security & Safety_ (Add guardrails, input validation, and safety mechanisms), User Experience (Create an intuitive, user-friendly interface_, _Operational Excellence_ (Integrate monitoring, logging, and resilience features) and _Documentation_ (Produce clear technical documentation for maintainability and handoff).
+_Production Readiness (Transform the prototype into a robust, deployable system),
+_Quality Assurance_ (Implement comprehensive testing strategies for multi-agent workflows),
+_Security & Safety_ (Add guardrails, input validation, and safety mechanisms),
+User Experience (Create an intuitive, user-friendly interface_,
+_Operational Excellence_ (Integrate monitoring, logging, and resilience features)
+and _Documentation_ (Produce clear technical documentation for maintainability and handoff).
 Focus on stability, safety, and clarity.
 The goal is to make the existing system presented in Module2 robust, trustworthy, and easy to use, including testing, guardrails, resilience, and documentation — in the context of the specific project.